Urban and Regional Studies

 These challenges include economic development; urban poverty and income inequality; preserving and promoting culture, architecture and art; land use conflicts; and the provision of adequate and sustainable transportation and housing services.
 The focus of the URST program is to provide you with the knowledge, techniques and critical analytical skills that will enable you to effectively participate in changing your city and region.

 The URST program is interdisciplinary by design, meaning that courses draw upon a variety of traditional academic disciplines – e.g. Anthropology, Economics, English, Geography, History and Sociology.
 Students are encouraged to rigorously and creatively integrate the theory and methods learned in these courses.
-In addition, a unique feature of the program is that students gain hands-on experience by working in the community through internship, academic service learning and/or community-based research.
+In addition, a unique feature of the program is that students gain hands-on experience by working in the community through internship and/or community-engaged courses.

 Pursuing a degree in Urban and Regional Studies at UM-Dearborn offers you the opportunity to combine real-world practice and theory.
 Students can specialize in areas such as urban and regional policy, community development, urban design and the environment.